 Budget-Friendly Alternative: I’m not going to lie.
 This is HARD to replicate.
 Believe me, we tried!
 We found caterpillars in our backyard and took care of them for a loooong time awaiting change, but nothing happened.
 Maybe you’ll catch one at the right time and get lucky, though!

-6. Lil’ Speller Phonics Station: This set contains four games that reinforce letter identification and phonics.
+6. Lil’ Speller Phonics Station: This set contains four games that reinforce letter names/sounds.
 I’m a fan of the word explorer activity, in particular, as it really helps Kemp segment sounds.
-When he spells a three-letter word correctly, the word comes to life as an animation.
+When he spells a consonant-vowel-consonant (CVC) word correctly, the word comes to life as an animation.
 Not to brag, but his favorite word to spell is “Mom.” 🙂

 Budget-Friendly Alternative: It’s an oldie but goodie.
 Check out the literacy activities on Starfall.com.